SonjiaD/ai4good/README.md

 pip install flask flask-cors langchain gtts matcha-tts langchain-community pymupdf
 ```

-Run the Flask server:
+Run the server:

 ```bash
 python app.py
 ```

-The server will run on `http://localhost:5000`.
+The backend will be available at: `http://localhost:5000`

 ---

 ### 3. Frontend Setup (React + TypeScript)

-> ⚠️ **Important**: The backend and frontend must be run in separate terminals.

-Open a new terminal, then:
+Open a new terminal:

 ```bash
 cd frontend